| Patient

 is commonly due to enlarged tonsils or enlargement (hypertrophy)

 of the lymphoid tissue at the back of the tongue.
-Sometimes there is a broad flap

 of mucosal membrane hanging down from the edge of the